Prince Harry and Meghan Markle to ‘step back’ from royal duties

 Britain’s Prince Harry and his wife Meghan Markle.
 Photograph: Toby Melville/Pool/AFP via Getty

-Britain’s Prince Harry and his wife Meghan Markle, the duchess of Sussex have announced that they intend to step back as senior members of the royal family.
+Britain’s Prince Harry and his wife Meghan Markle, the duchess of Sussex have announced that they intend to step back from royal duties.

 In a statement on Wednesday, they said: “After many months of reflection and internal discussions, we have chosen to make a transition this year in starting to carve out a progressive new role within the institution.